Climate Change and Human Health (2026): Pollution, Heat Waves & Disease Risks Explained

 iii) Individual Actions

-• We must try to reduce the personal pollution like smoke from vehicles and bikes, reduce the utilization of plastic thus causing reduce the energy etc.
+• We must try to reduce the personal pollution like smoke from vehicles and bikes, reduce the utilization of plastic thus causing reduction of the energy etc.

 • Masks may be used during any high pollution area.
 Also during the heat wave, we should drink plenty of waters and other liquid food.